Castcloud/Castcloud/README.md

 Clients following a streaming model might not need to fetch `events`, as the most recent `event` is included when getting episodes.
 Some clients might offer the ability to show a list of the users events.
 This might better help the user find back to where they last were.
 Streaming model clients that offers a complete eventlist should use the `cast id` to speed up the request.
 Syncing model client that does not offer this functionality, do not need to store more than the `lastevent` for each `episode`.

 `events` should be sent to the server as fast as possible.
-It is recomended that clients keep an output buffer of `events` as they occur, then retry sending them until they successfully gets sent.
+It is recommended that clients keep an output buffer of `events` as they occur, then retry sending them until they successfully gets sent.

 __Example:__
 ```Shell